-- attending the DSL network termly meetings as organised by the Local Authority - understanding the assessment process for providing early help and intervention for example, through locally agreed common and shared assessment processes such as early help assessments.
-Contact details for your local IPEH hub can be found here - maintaining a working knowledge of how local authorities conduct a child protection case conference and a child protection review conference and be able to attend and contribute to these effectively when required to do so - ensuring each member of staff has access to and understands the school's child protection policy and procedures, especially new and part time staff - being alert to the specific needs of children in need, those with special educational needs and young carers - keeping detailed, accurate, secure written records of concerns and referrals separately from the main pupil file and use these records to assess the likelihood of risk.
-The written records should clearly identify details of the concerns and what action was taken.
-If these are stored electronically ensure that they are differently password protected from the child's other files and accessible only by the headteacher/DSL3
+- 1. Attending the DSL network termly meetings as organised by the Local Authority - 2.
+Understanding the assessment process for providing Early Help and intervention for example, through locally agreed common and shared assessment processes such as early help assessments.
+Contact details for your local IPEH hub can be found here - 3.
+Maintaining a working knowledge of how local authorities conduct a child protection case conference and a child protection review conference and be able to attend and contribute to these effectively, when required to do so - 4.
+Ensuring each member of staff has access to and understands the school or college's child protection policy and procedures, especially new and part time staff